SystemsApproach/private5g/cloud.rst

    case, however, that the SD-Core (CP) can optionally run on-prem if a fully local configuration is preferred.
 Where each component runs is a configuration option.*

-Note that variations on this deployment configuration are possible.
-For example, both AMP and the SD-Core CP can be co-located on the edge cluster, making it possible for a complete Aether deployment to be self-contained in a single site.
-As another example, while we describe each ACE cluster as starting with bare-metal (with AMP responsible for booting the hardware into a state that is ready to host Kubernetes workloads), an alternative is to start with an edge deployment that is managed by one of the hyperscalers as an extension of their datacenters.
-Google’s Anthos, Microsoft’s Azure Arc, and Amazon’s ECS-Anywhere are examples of such edge cloud products.

 6.2.3 Stakeholders
 ~~~~~~~~~~~~~~~~~~